venuraperera99/PersonalDashboard/README.md

 # React Personal Dashboard

 This project is a personal dashboard application built using React.js.
 It displays a user's personal information, a to-do list, and the current weather in their city.
-The main objective of this project was to assess proficiency in React fundamentals, state management, and interaction with external APIs.

 ## Project Structure